-Accreditation from academic leaders
+Recognition from academic leaders

 About the IARC

-Qualification required to work as a journalist
+Qualification required to work as a freelance journalist

 It is for this reason that our course is intensely focused on the practical side of freelance journalism.
-The assignments you complete throughout this freelance journalism course will go a long way towards forming the backbone of your professional portfolio that you will then be able to build on as you produce and submit pieces to publications.
+The assignments you complete throughout this course will go a long way towards forming the backbone of your professional portfolio that you will then be able to build on as you produce and submit pieces to publications.